testcontainers/testcontainers-go/docs/features/follow_logs.md

 }
 ```

-If no parameter is passed a default time out of 5 seconds will be used.
+If no parameter is passed a default timeout of 5 seconds will be used.
 Values below 5 seconds and above 60 seconds will
 be coerced to these boundary values.

 # Listening to errors